 Step 3 for the Healthy Berry Crumble:

 To make the topping, add the melted butter to the remaining flour mixture; combine well.
 Crumble little bits of this topping all over the top of the berries.
 Bake until berries start to bubble, about 35-40 minutes.
-Cut into 8 pieces. *Sometimes as in these photos I make this dessert in 8 little ramekins.
-I bake them until they bubble which is about 30 minutes if they started at room temperature.
-Also, be careful as they’ll be hot so place the ramekins on a dessert plate and serve them to your guests with a scoop of softened vanilla ice cream.
+Cut into eight pieces. *Sometimes, as in these photos, I make this dessert in 8 little ramekins.
+I bake them until they bubble, about 20-30 minutes if they started at room temperature.
+Also, be careful as they’ll be hot, so place the ramekins on a dessert plate and serve them to your guests with a scoop of softened vanilla ice cream.
 It’s a real crowd-pleaser.
-(This recipe is adapted from Weight Watchers).
+(This recipe is adapted from Weight Watchers.)

 Here is a photo of the melted butter in a measuring cup.